 Don't worry!
 SLANG is able to remit payments via ACH Direct Deposit or PayPal.
 Users can receive payments via either method of fund transfer.

 Yes, we can help you make money from SoundCloud!
 SLANG is able to collect earnings generated from ad-supported and subscription streaming.
-Helping you make money from platforms like SoundCloud is one of the core reasons why we do what we do.

 By selecting the option to monetize SoundCloud, you enable ads to run on your content.
 You will collect earnings from both ad-supported & subscription streams as a result.
 Non-subscription listeners encounter a promoted, branded clip when they play a monetized song.